alinalexandru33/Tema1---PC/README.md

 # Tema1---PC Microprocesor

-    The project implements how a processor executes operations (very minimalist).

         Task 1:
     Decoding the instructions - first 3 bits represent the number of instructions, the next 2 * N bits represent N op codes (one op code is formed with 2 bits) and